<bgsound src="dog.mid">

 78. Get some friends together and build/repair pens for a foster home?

-79. Microchip your own pups if you are a breeder, and register the chips, so if your dogs ever come into rescue, you can be contacted to take responsibility for your pup?
+79. Keep track of your own pups if you are a breeder, and register the chips, so if your dogs ever come into rescue, you can be contacted to take responsibility for your pup?

 80. Donate a small percentage of the sale of each pup to rescue if you are a breeder?